 After a full day on the trail, return to your inn, where innkeeper knows you by name.
 Maybe you’re in a friendly, family-run 3-star hotel, or perhaps you’ve decided to splurge on a luxurious 5-star stay.
 In that case, the spa beckons.
 Later head out to explore one of the many great restaurants in town.

 This is the closest alternative to the Tour of Mont Blanc.
 You can experience as much as 70% of the TMB route as dayhikes from Chamonix and Courmayeur.
 The epic mountain scenery, the charming villages – it’s all there.
 Not only that, but you can get off-the-beaten-path on a village-based tour.
 Mer de Glacier, the Bérard valley, or the stunning glaciers of la Jonction (my favorite hike in Chamonix) are just a few of the hikes you don’t get to experience on a TMB circuit.

-Our Chamonix Mont Blanc Dayhikes tour stays 6 nights in a 3-star hotel and leads you all over the Chamonix valley.
-It’s a great, relaxing trip, but you don’t have to stop there.
-Upgrade hotels, add two or three nights in Courmayeur.
+Our Great Hikes of Mont Blanc tour stays 6 nights in Chamonix and Courmayeur and leads you all over some of the best hikes in the Mont Blanc region.
+It’s a great trip, relaxing and adventurous, but you don’t have to stop there.
+You can upgrade hotels, add nights to other stops.
 How about 5 nights in 5-star hotel in Chamonix and 3 nights in a charming 5-star retreat near Courmayeur?
 We can make that happen for you.
-See Mont Blanc in style.
+Explore Mont Blanc in style.

 2) Hike the Haute Route Instead